robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Warnings

-Warnings are things that could be problematic for your volunteer rota; to see them click &#17;Warnings.
+Warnings are things that could be problematic for your volunteer rota; to see them click ► Warnings.
 They come into the following categories:

 - A mismatch between cadet availability and volunteer availability - make sure the volunteer really can do those days and record in the notes.
 - A volunteer without any connected cadets - this could be because they have agreed to help, but it could also be because the cadet has cancelled their registration and you haven't removed the volunteer - check with the volunteer, and then record in the notes what they said.